Protect Ya Neck

-"Protect Ya Neck" is the debut single by American hip hop group Wu-Tang Clan, originally released in December 1992 through Wu-Tang Records and later re-released May 3, 1993 through Loud Records.
+"Protect Ya Neck" is the debut single by American hip hop group Wu-Tang Clan, originally released on December 14, 1992, through Wu-Tang Records and later re-released May 3, 1993 through Loud Records.
 The song appears on the group's debut studio album Enter the Wu-Tang (36 Chambers).
 It was produced by RZA and features eight of the original nine Wu-Tang members.

 Background and composition

-"Protect Ya Neck" was the first Wu-Tang song bringing together the original four members and four others (excluding Masta Killa, who had not yet joined).
-The single was originally released December 14, 1992 by Wu-Tang Records backed with the B-side "After the Laughter Comes Tears".
+"Protect Ya Neck", along with "Tearz", were the first tracks recorded by the Wu-Tang Clan, released independently by the group as a 12-inch single in 1992.
+"Protect Ya Neck" is a free-associative and braggadocious battle rap and was the first Wu-Tang song bringing together the original four members and four others (excluding Masta Killa, who had not yet joined).
+The single was originally released by Wu-Tang Records backed with the B-side "After the Laughter Comes Tears".
 After it created an underground buzz, Wu-Tang Clan signed with Loud Records and re-released it in 1993, with "Method Man" as the B-side, which sold 10,000 copies.

 The album version of the song (even explicit versions of the album) is edited to scratch out all profanity, save for use of the word "nigga".
 The song was originally recorded over a different beat and the verses in a different order before producer RZA decided to rearrange them and change the beat.
 The person who calls into a radio station at the start of the song was from an interview Wu-Tang Clan did on Washington, D.C. radio station WPGC.
 Different segments of the same interview are placed at different parts of their first album, Enter the Wu-Tang (36 Chambers).

 Rapper Grand Daddy I.U. noted the swipe that GZA took at him on the song.
 Prior to the formation of the Wu-Tang Clan, GZA was originally known as The Genius – who, along with Grand Daddy I.U. – was signed to Cold Chillin' Records.
 GZA's verse was directed at his former label for lack of promotion over his debut Words from the Genius in favor of the former's debut album Smooth Assassin.
 Aside from the swipes at his former label, GZA also took a few swipes at I.U., to which I.U. discussed in 2006: